cryham/ccc/Readme.md

 ### GNU/Linux

 On **GNU/Linux** you'll need to get SFML installed.

-Command for Ubuntu (and Debian-based):
+Command for Ubuntu and Debian-based:
 `sudo apt-get install libsfml-dev`
 and also tools (if not present yet):
 `sudo apt-get install build-essential cmake git`